fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 Fabrizio Ottati is a Ph.D. student in the [Department of Electronics and Communications](https://www.det.polito.it/) of [Politecnico di Torino](https://www.polito.it/), under the supervision of professor [Luciano Lavagno](https://scholar.google.com/citations?user=tRCNWC4AAAAJ&hl=en) and professor [Mario Roberto Casu](https://scholar.google.it/citations?user=qWQ_5fEAAAAJ&hl=en).

+His Ph.D. research focuses on applying HLS for efficient inference of SNN models on digital hardware.

 His main areas of expertise are
 * event-based vision.
 * digital hardware design, for both ASICs and FPGAs.